 The big question, he said, is “whether a sufficient business case exists under which private companies can create a self-sustaining and profit-making business independent of significant government funding.”

-It is unclear whether any private business could handle the annual operating costs, projected at $1.2 billion in 2024.
+It is unclear whether any private business could handle the annual operating costs, projected at US$1.2 billion in 2024.
 There would have to be sufficient space tourism, satellite servicing, manufacturing and research and development to sustain it.
 Martin said there was only “scant commercial interest.”

 Three station crew members ended a 197-day mission and wrapped up a year of education on the orbital lab bringing space lessons to teachers and students on the ground. #SpaceToGround pic.twitter.com/ctfjeYbeus